Diljit22/optpricing/docs/guide/introduction.md

 # Introduction

-Welcome to the QuantFin library!
+Welcome to the optpricing library!
 This documentation is your comprehensive guide to understanding and using all the features this library has to offer.

-## What is QuantFin?
+## What is optpricing?

-QuantFin is a Python library designed to provide a toolkit for quantitative finance, with a primary focus on the pricing and analysis of financial derivatives.
+optpricing is a Python library designed to provide a toolkit for quantitative finance, with a primary focus on the pricing and analysis of financial derivatives.

 The library is organized around a few core concepts; understanding these will help you navigate the codebase and documentation.